codepath/android_guides/Google-Play-Style-Tabs-using-TabLayout.md

 ### Sliding Tabs Layout

-Simply add `android.support.design.widget.TabLayout`, which will be used for rendering the different tab options.
-The `android.support.v4.view.ViewPager` component will be used to page between the various fragments we will create.
+Simply add `com.google.android.material.tabs.TabLayout`, which will be used for rendering the different tab options.
+The `androidx.viewpager.widget.ViewPager` component will be used to page between the various fragments we will create.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>